Selex Competition: 1970s

 A new Selex ST 2 was fitted with a Novamotor Formula 3 engine.
 The car was tested at Nogaro by Swiss driver Jurg Dubler.
 Salvador Cañellas debuted the car at the Coupe de Printemps, the first round of the French Formula 3.
 Canellas was one of six drivers not to qualify for the race.
 This performance was repeated during round 2, the VII Coupe de Vitesse 1970 at Pau.
 At Montjuïc Park the Selex qualified for its first race.
 However an engine failure prevented the Selex to complete a lap.
 Selex retreated for a short period from Formula 3.
 This decision came after Cañellas decided to focus on his motorcycle racing career and SEAT launching the Formula 1430.
 Xifré designed the ST 3 to race in the new Formula 1430.
 Over half the field raced Selex cars.
-Their first victory came during the last round in the hands of Paco Josa.
 The championship was won by Paco Josa piloting a Selex ST 3.
 From 1972 to 1976 the Selex ST 3 and its evolutions won all the races in the Formula 1430.
 After the success of Formula 1430 SEAT launched the Formula 1800 in 1974.
 Javier Juncadella won the inaugural championship in a Selex in fierce competition with Martini.
 The following year the Selex ST 4 competed in the Eurocup Formula Renault with José Luis Ferrer but with no notable results.
 Martini beat Selex to the title in the 1975 and 1976 Formula 1800 championship with Juan Villacieros.
 After this season the Formula 1800 folded.
 Selex got a request by Van Hool to build a Formula 2 car in 1974.
 The car was manufactured at the Van Hool plant in Zaragoza.
 The cars designer, Jaume Xifré, tested the car at Circuit Zolder in 1975.
 The Van Hool Formula 2 car was Xifré last project for Selex as he left the company in 1975.
 Francisco Guitart was his successor and he introduced a new Formula 1430 car in 1975, the ST 5.
 The new car was regularly beaten by the old ST 3 chassis.
 A new Formula 3 car was introduced in 1978.
 Miguel Molons Jr. intended to race the ST 7 in the European Formula 3.
 But a lack of funding prevented him making his debut.
 The car was converted into a Formula 1430 car.
 Manuel Valls won the championship in the ST 7 in 1979.